htjb/blog-website/posts/20251101_buildingAnLLMPart2VocabBuilding.md

     re.split(r"(?<=[.!?])\s+", line.strip()) for line in text if line.strip()
 ]  # Remove empty lines and split on punctuation text = np.concatenate(text).tolist()
+text = [clean_non_latin(t) for t in text]

+# Train/test/val split shuffles by default
+train, test = train_test_split(text, test_size=0.3, random_state=42)
+test, val = train_test_split(test, test_size=0.5, random_state=42)
 ```

+Once I have a preprocessed training data set I can go ahead and think about how to build my mapping between numerical values my network can understand and the words in the data set.

 ## Bag of Words

+Bag-of-Words or BoW is probably the simplest tokenisation algorithm.
+The idea is basically to look for unique whole words and punctuation marks in the corpus, count how many times they appear and rank them based on their frequency.
+In the phrase "I am well thank you!
+I wanted to talk to you." the words "I", "you" and "to" all appear twice and the other words only once so our vocabulary might look like `vocab = {1: "I", 2: "you", 3: "to", 4: "am", 5: "well", 6: "thank", 7: "!", 8: "wanted", 9: "talk", 10: ".", 11: " "}`.
+The corresponding codified phrase in our training data would be `[1, 11, 4, 11, 5, 11, 6, 11, 2, 7, 11, 1, 11, 8, 11, 3, 11, 9, 11, 3, 11, 2, 10]`.

+The observant reader will notice that the `" "` is coded as the 11th most frequent character in the data.
+Of course, it is actually the most frequent!
+During BoW and other tokenisation algorithms, however, the data is usually split based on spaces.
+So the `" "` is added into the vocabulary after we have looked through the training data for unique tokens.
+We also usually add an `"UNK"` token so that our model can react when it sees something that is not in its vocabulary, and we will add an `"EOS"` token after sentence ending punctuation.
+The `"EOS"` token helps our model identify when a sentence or phrase has ended and helps when we are making predictions to form coherent answers.
+We might also add a `"PAD"` token...

 ## Byte Pair Encoding